-Cottage Bacon is a lean bacon that comes from the pork shoulder.
+Cottage Bacon is a lean bacon that comes from the pig’s shoulder.
 It is lean, but because it is less expensive to produce, it is usually less expensive.

 Slap bacon is a whole pork belly slab smoked and cured that you can slice into bacon.

-As explained above, bacon can be derived from different pork cuts, but American bacon is sliced and produced from pork belly.
+As explained above, bacon can be derived from different parts of the animal, but American bacon is sliced and produced from pork belly.